Lusha Pricing Review 2026: Plans, Credits, and What Each Tier Gets You

 The sales intelligence market is projected to reach $4.5 billion in 2026, and Lusha is one of the most recognizable names in the space.
 But recognizable does not mean affordable, and affordable does not mean cost-effective.
 Before you commit to a Lusha subscription, you need to understand exactly what each tier includes, how the credit system works, and where the real costs hide.

-Lusha pricing looks straightforward on the surface: published plans, clear monthly rates, a generous free tier.
-Look closer, though, and you will find credit limits that punish phone-heavy prospecting, deeper CRM and API access locked behind the enterprise plan, and renewal increases that can push your annual bill up 15% without warning.
-Lusha has also restructured its lineup: as of mid-2026, the self-serve tiers are Free, Starter, Pro, and Premium, with Scale as the custom enterprise option — and phone reveals now cost 10 credits instead of 5.
+Lusha pricing looks straightforward on the surface: published plans, clear rates, a free tier.
+Look closer, though, and you will find credit limits that punish phone-heavy prospecting and full two-way CRM sync locked behind the enterprise plan.
+As of mid-2026 the self-serve tiers are Free, Starter, Pro, and Premium, with Scale as the custom enterprise option — and each plan is priced per plan with seats included, not per user.

 TL;DR: Lusha offers five plans from free to custom enterprise pricing.
-The credit system charges 1 credit per email and 10 credits per phone number, which means phone-heavy teams burn through credits fast.
-Full Salesforce/HubSpot sync, API access, and intent data require the Scale plan, and renewal price hikes of 8-15% are common.
+The credit system charges 1 credit per email and 5 credits per phone number (up to 6 for both on the same contact), which means phone-heavy teams burn through credits five times faster than email-first teams.
+Full two-way Salesforce and HubSpot sync sits on the Scale plan, though API access, Signals, and webhooks are available from Pro.
 For teams that need full account intelligence beyond contact data, Lusha alternatives may deliver better ROI.

 Lusha homepage showing verified contact data with live signals product preview Lusha pairs verified contact data with live signals — plans are credit-based from a free tier upward.